lad-sapienza/sCMS/README.md

 ### MapLeaflet

-This is a component used to create maps using Leaflet.js and it is a wrapper around [`MapContainer`]((https://react-leaflet.js.org/docs/api-map/)) and [`LayersControl`](https://leafletjs.com/reference.html#control-layers) and that contains and manages the graphical display and ordering of the layers.
+The `MapLeaflet` component is used to create maps using Leaflet.js and it is a wrapper around [`MapContainer`](https://react-leaflet.js.org/docs/api-map/) module.

 **Properties**